alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-can look at something like this and tell you about it before you ship it to millions of users and only spot it 15 years later when it's a bit late so think about diversifying the team what we're talking about names let's talk about name policies because there is a commonly held belief that if we ask everyone on the Internet to use their real name they will that will magically
+can look at something like this and tell you about it before you ship it to millions of users and only spot it 15 years later when it's a bit late

+{% slide assume_worst_intent 20 %}

+so
+think about diversifying the team

+{% slide assume_worst_intent 24 %}

+what
+we're talking about names let's talk about name policies

+{% slide assume_worst_intent 25 %}

+because there is a
+commonly held belief that if we ask everyone on the Internet to use their real name they will that will magically